Slot car racing: Slot racing organizations

 There are two large HO racing organizations in the US: HOPRA (the HO Professional Racing Association) and UFHORA (the United Federation of HO Racers Association).
 Each hosts a national competition annually, usually in July.
 There are many statewide organizations running under HOPRA and/or UFHORA rule sets.

 "The Fray In Ferndale" boasts the largest turnout of any slot car race in the world.
-The highly competitive race is held yearly, in March, and more than 100 individuals and 16 teams, show up to race on 8 tables.
+The highly competitive race is held yearly, in March, and more than 100 individuals and 16 teams show up to race on 8 tables.
 This is the race that determines the direction that the hobby takes.
 The race has been held since 1997.

 Unlike 1:24 scale tracks, HO race tracks can be small enough to fit in common basements.
 Therefore, most state organizations run some, if not most, of their series on home tracks as opposed to hobby shop tracks.
 Additionally, home tracks are often used for national competition.

-HO Scale Oval racing is very popular in the Northeastern United States.
+HO Scale oval racing is very popular in the Northeastern United States.
 The cars are molded to look like Dirt Modifieds and Sprint Cars.
-The Sprint Cars and Dirt Modified cars are raced on oval tracks anywhere from 8 lanes to 4 lanes.
+The Sprint Cars and Dirt Modified cars are raced on oval tracks with 4 to 8 lanes.